-I was so over church the day one of the older women in the congregation pulled me aside and basically said my tattoos and piercings made me look like a jezebel.
+I was so over church the day one of the older women in the congregation pulled me aside and basically said my tattoos and piercings made me look like a Jezebel.

-No really, she called me a jezebel.
+No really, she called me a Jezebel.
 I was through.

 I was raised in a church that identified as Baptist, and later went to one that identified as the Church of God in Christ (COGiC).
-Growing up I liked reading scriptures and the history of the Bible.
+Growing up, I liked reading scriptures and the history of the Bible.
 I had always been a very spiritually aware person, but one thing that used to throw me off was all of the rules and regulations that, to me, had nothing to do with the Bible.
 Length of clothing, wearing jewelry and makeup, hairstyles, hobbies and friendships seemed to all be regulated by men and not God.

 I understood some "rules" were Biblical, given the seven sins and anecdotal stories in the Bible.
 Yet, as I grew older, I began to question a lot of things that happened in church that seemed to be more religiously correct motions and not practices that actually reflected a passion to please God, but more so a passion to please people.
-I continued to go to church, but as I began to challenge and question the religious practices, there seemed to be more and more tension between myself and fellow church goers, especially the elders.
+I continued to go to church, but as I began to challenge and question the religious practices, there seemed to be more and more tension between myself and fellow church-goers, especially the elders.

 I began to study and embrace a feminist mentality, which led to chastising about going against the submissive way of thinking that a woman should have in the relationship with her husband.
 I didn't particularly think that being submissive to a man was a way to keep him, but the elders of the church thought otherwise.
-I'd always been fond of tattoos and piercing as forms of self expression, and opted to utilize those methods as I got older.
-In return, many of my fellow church members thought the method of my expression meant that I was being sexually deviant and "loose," and that such methods took away from my femininity.
+I'd always been fond of tattoos and piercing as forms of self-expression, and opted to utilize those methods as I got older.
+In return, many of my fellow church members thought the method of my expression meant that I was being sexually deviant and "loose", and that such methods took away from my femininity.

 These different viewpoints and ways of thinking ultimately led me to stop going to church altogether.

 I felt as though the religious space I was occupying was a space that used rules and regulations as a marker for your relationship with God or how perfect you could make that relationship seem.
 I didn't understand how following rules set by man could be indicative of whether or not I was following rules set by God.
-It seemed as though religion was more about pleasing the people you occupy religious space with, trying to impress them by how diligently and fervently you could follow religious doctrine and less about being accountable for how you ran your life.
+It seemed as though religion was more about pleasing the people you occupy religious spaces with, trying to impress them by how diligently and fervently you could follow religious doctrine and less about being accountable for how you ran your life.
 I knew people who followed all the rules set by the church but were seemingly breaking all rules set by God: their skirts were the appropriate length and their skin was virgin, yet they were rude, greedy, and had laid with plenty unwed.